openjny/openjny.github.io/content/posts/2024-11-11-inside-azure-aiops-01/index.en.md

 It is said that the term AIOps was first coined in a Gartner report published in 2016[^aiops-gartner], when the effectiveness of AI technologies (specifically DNNs) had been gradually gaining recognition, marked by the historical win of AlphaGo against a world-renowned Go player[^alphago], and their industurial implementation began to advance significantly.

-Meanwhile, the late 2010s were marked by the widespread adoption of DevOps[^what-is-devops].
+Meanwhile, the late 2010s were marked by the widespread adoption of DevOps.
 The following illustration shows the trajectory of DevOps on Gartner's Hype Cycle[^2018-devops-hype-cycle].
 By 2016, when the concept of AIOps was born, DevOps had already passed the peak of inflated expectations and had entered a phase of steady implementation.

 {{< figure src="gartner-devops-hype-cycle.png" caption="Transition of DevOps on the Hype Cycle (2009 - 2018)" >}}